GDP-ADMIN/codehub/gcp-ai/README.md

 3. Example of successful requests
     <pre>
-    Buitenzorg is the Dutch name for the city of Bogor, Indonesia.
-    The name 'Buitenzorg' is derived from the Dutch words 'buiten' meaning 'outside' and 'zorg' meaning 'care' or 'worry'.
-It was named so because it was a place of relaxation and retreat for the Dutch colonial rulers, away from the worries and cares of their administrative duties in the capital city of Batavia (now Jakarta).

-    During the Dutch colonial
-    period, Buitenzorg was a popular hill station and resort town, known for its cool climate, beautiful gardens, and scenic views.
-The city was also home to the famous Buitenzorg Botanical Gardens, which were established in
-    1817 and are still one of the largest and most important botanical gardens in Southeast Asia.

-    After Indonesia gained independence in 1945, the city was renamed Bogor, which is the Sundanese word for 'fog' or 'mist', reflecting the city's cool and misty climate.
-Today, Bogor is a thriving city and a popular tourist destination, known for its natural beauty, cultural attractions, and historical landmarks.
+    Status Code: 200
     Non-JSON response: data: [DONE]
-    Python script executed successfully.</pre>
+    Buitenzorg is the former name of Bogor, a city in West Java, Indonesia.
+The name "Buitenzorg" is Dutch and translates to "without a care" or "carefree" in English.
+It was given to the city by the Dutch East India Company in the 18th century, when the city was a popular retreat for Dutch colonizers due to its cool climate and scenic beauty.

+    During the Dutch colonial period, Buitenzorg was the summer residence of the Governor-General of the Dutch East Indies, and it was a major center for botanical research and agriculture.
+The city was home to the famous Buitenzorg Botanical Gardens, which were established in 1817 and are now known as the Bogor Botanical Gardens.

+    After Indonesia gained independence in 1945, the city was renamed Bogor, which is derived from the Sundanese word "bogor," meaning "tree" or "forest."
+Today, Bogor is a thriving city with a rich cultural heritage and a strong focus on education, research, and tourism.</pre>

 ## GCP Vertex AI Model ID